apache/flink/docs/dev/connectors/kafka.md

  Please refer to the [Apache Kafka documentation](https://kafka.apache.org/documentation.html) for details on how to configure Kafka Producers.
- * *Custom partitioner*: To assign records to specific partitions, you can provide an implementation of a `KafkaPartitioner` to the constructor.
-This partitioner will be called for each record in the stream to determine which exact partition the record will be sent to.
+ * *Custom partitioner*: To assign records to specific partitions, you can provide an implementation of a `FlinkKafkaPartitioner` to the constructor.
+This partitioner will be called for each record in the stream to determine which exact partition of the target topic the record should be sent to.
  * *Advanced serialization schema*: Similar to the consumer, the producer also allows using an advanced serialization schema called `KeyedSerializationSchema`, which allows serializing the key and value separately.
 It also allows to override the target topic,